-The Responsible Offshore Science Alliance (ROSA) is guided by a board of directors comprised equally of offshore wind energy developers and commercial fishing industry leaders, representing the organizations that founded ROSA.
+The Responsible Offshore Science Alliance (ROSA) is guided by a board of directors which includes equal numbers of offshore wind energy developers and commercial fishing industry leaders, representing the organizations that founded ROSA.

 Co-chair